 Seme Luate Cons Lomoro

-Salha Aziz is a 28-year-old GPE Youth Leader from Tanzania.
-She is the Founder and Executive Director for Binti Salha Foundation.
-She is an SDGs champion and advocate for adolescent girls' and young women's rights to quality Education, economic freedom and good health.
-She has a passion for education, holding a Bachelor Degree of Arts with education (BAED).
-She believes that when a young girl is empowered, a community is also empowered.
+Salha Aziz is a 28-year-old GPE youth leader from Tanzania.
+She is the founder and executive director of Binti Salha Foundation.
+She is an SDG champion and advocates for adolescent girls' and young women's rights to quality education, economic freedom, and good health.
+She is an AU-CIEFFA Ambassador for Girls' Right to Education.
+She believes that when a young girl is empowered and educated, a community is also empowered.

 Hilda Flavia Nakabuye

-Hilda Flavia Nakabuye is a GPE Youth Leader, climate and environmental rights activist and the founder of Uganda's Fridays for Future movement.
-She is a Girl Rising Fellow and a recipient of the Women Have Wings Human Rights and the Joke Waller Hunter Award.
-She advocates for greater gender equality and racial diversity in the climate change movement.
-One of her environmental concerns is saving Lake Victoria, which connects Uganda to neighboring countries.
-As part of her activism, Nakabuye visits schools and communities to talk about climate education and empower more women to join the fight against climate change because she believes that the climate crisis has no borders.
+Hilda Flavia Nakabuye is a GPE youth leader, a climate and environmental rights activist, and the founder of the Fridays For Future Uganda movement.
+She is a Girl Rising Fellow and a recipient of the Women Have Wings Human Rights Award.
+She advocates for greater gender equality.
+One of her environmental concerns is saving Lake Victoria. she sensitizes her community on climate education and empowers more women to join the fight against climate change.

-Oleksii is a 27-year-old Ukranian GPE Youth Leader living in Romania.
+Oleksii is a 27-year-old Ukrainian GPE youth leader living in Romania.
 He was forced to flee to Romania as a result of the war in Ukraine.
-He now works with the National Youth Foundation (FNT) in Romania, one of the Norwegian Refugee Council's youth partner organizations.
-He serves as a Youth Project Coordinator working alongside Romanian youth to identify Ukrainian youth in the local communities and design and deliver projects which meet their needs and priorities.
-This is done through the youth centres which FNT run for Ukrainian and host community youth.
-Projects include education, social engagement and livelihood for Ukrainian refugees.
-He supported a national youth wellbeing assessment of Ukrainian refugees including a focus on education requirements of Ukrainian youth.
+He now works with the National Youth Foundation (FNT) in Romania.
+He serves as a youth project coordinator to identify Ukrainian youth in local communities and design and deliver projects that meet their needs and priorities with a main focus on education.

 Vee (Varaidzo) Kativhu